-Gallegos said some students might not need any excused absences, but others would to balance the responsibilities
+Gallegos said some students might not need any excused absences, but others would to balance the responsibilities of school and parenthood.

 The American Civil Liberties Union is among the groups supporting the bill.
 It cited research by the Child Trends organization that said only 34 percent of Hispanic teenage mothers receive a high school diploma.

 Three members of the New Mexico House of Representatives became mothers while in high school.
 Two of them — Republican Rep. Kelly Fajardo of Belen and Democrat Georgene Louis of Albuquerque — voted for the bill.

 Fajardo said the measure would help teen mothers to keep working toward a diploma.